StevenBlack/vocab/readme.md

 ### ephemera
 Something lasting only a short time.
 Though often used to denote triviality, ephemera involves time or lifespan, not importance.
 An earthquake is ephemeral, as is youth.
-Pronounced EH-FEM-EH-RA.

 ### epicene
 The word has nothing to do with the center of an earthquake; that's an epicenter.
 Epicene means reflecting both male and female characteristics;
 androgynous.
 The word has also acquired a secondary meaning as effeminate or feeble.
-Pronounced EPP-EH-SEEN.

 ### epigone
 A disciple, not famous in his own right, of a famous writer.
 If there were a good example, he wouldn't be a proper epigone because he'd be famous.
-Pronounced EPP-I-GOHNE.

 ### epigram